CPNV-ES-BI/BI_JAVA_GCP/README.md

 ### Run the test image

 ```
-docker run -it --rm --name hello-world-test cpnv/hello-world-microservice-test
+docker run -it --rm cpnv/hello-world-microservice-test
 ```

 This command starts the image and run it as a container.
-We specify the name of the container, springboot-test in this case, and the image to run.
+It runs all tests and report the result in the console.